Napoleon Bonaparte Brown: Military career

-"Colonel" Brown enlisted in the 101st Illinois Infantry on January 3, 1864 and given the rank of major.
+"Colonel" Brown enlisted in the 101st Illinois Infantry Regiment on January 3, 1864, and given the rank of major.
 Major Brown served in "B" Company until he resigned on January 17, 1865—the very day the 101st crossed into South Carolina from Georgia under General William Tecumseh Sherman.
 Cloud county records show that he was paid the pension ($25.00) of a major.
 After he retired from the military, he "promoted himself" to the rank of colonel.

 In a letter to the editor of the Kansas Blade (now the Concordia Blade-Empire), Brown claimed that he enlisted as a private on April 22, 1862, and was subsequently promoted to captain, major, and brevet lieutenant colonel.

 Business and philanthropy

 "Colonel" Brown served in the state legislatures for both Kansas and Missouri and was a prominent banker in Kansas during its early years of development as the owner of the first bank in Cloud County, Kansas.
 N. B. Brown & Co., founded in 1878 with a rumored "suitcase full of money" that he had with him upon his arrival.
 Colonel Brown and his wife Katherine (Katie) then built Brownstone Hall, a 23-room Victorian-style 5000 sqft stone mansion built in Concordia in 1883.
 Colonel Brown served as a Republican first in the Missouri House of Representatives, and then in the Kansas State Senate.

 In 1905, Colonel Brown commissioned the building of the Brown Grand Theatre and entrusted its completion to his son, Earl Van Dom Brown.
 The theatre was completed in 1907.